LazyTuba/completion-tracker/README.md

 #### Specification for tracking 'posts' to a defined/labeled set of tags

-Suppose we want to be notified when (3) three tasks - 'a', 'b', and 'c' - have completed.
-Since trackType is 'hold' by default, we can use a shorthand specification:
+Suppose a simple case where we just want to be notified when (3) three tasks - 'a', 'b', and 'c' - have completed.
+This can be achieved using, for all tasks, a trackType of 'count' with 'reqd' set to 1:

-    tagSpecs = ['a', 'b', 'c'];

-Or, equivalently, use array of objects.
-Each object must include 'tag' property.
-The opts property is not used for 'hold' tracking and so is optional and ignored, if present;

-    tagSpecs = [
+    tagSpecs = {
-        { tag : 'a', trackType : 'hold', opts : {} },
+        a : { trackType : 'count', opts : { reqd : 1} },
-        { tag : 'b', trackType : 'hold', opts : {} }
+        b : { trackType : 'count', opts : { reqd : 1} }
-        { tag : 'c', trackType : 'hold', opts : {} }
+        c : { trackType : 'count', opts : { reqd : 1} }
-    ];

-Or as dictionary of objects.
+    };

+Note the count trackType does not permit retaining any information/result from the completed tasks.
+If we need some information/result from the tasks, we can use 'hold' trackType:

     tagSpecs = {
         a : { trackType : 'hold', opts : {} },